How to Make a Budget That Works For You [2024]

 When I first became a single mom, I spent so many nights worrying about money and how I was going to pay my bills.

 I was in the early stages of building my freelance writing business and my income was a fraction of what it is now.
-I had some debt to pay off and I was totally freaked out about how I was going to make it work.
+I had some debt to pay off and I was freaked out about how I was going to make it work.

 Learning how to make a budget saved me a lot of headaches.